-There’s a quiet turning point in every developer’s journey—when code stops being just code.
+There’s a quiet turning point in every developer’s journey, when code stops being only code.
 It’s not about syntax anymore.
 It’s about thinking differently.
-Architecting.
 That shift doesn’t usually come from a flashy framework or the latest library.
 For me, it came from three books.
-Books that didn’t just teach me better code—they helped me become a better thinker.
+Books that didn’t teach me better code but they helped me become a better thinker.

 1. The Pragmatic Programmer — Timeless coding wisdom